1. What is distinctive about the graduate counseling degrees at Grace?

 10. How long will it take to complete the RESIDENTIAL M.A. in Clinical Mental Health degree?

-11. How long will it take to complete the HYBRID M.A. in Clinical Mental Health degree?
+11. How long will it take to complete the ONLINE M.A. in Clinical Mental Health degree?

 12. How long will it take to complete the RESIDENTIAL M.A. in Interpersonal Relations degree?